 Your College will appoint a Director of Studies (DoS) for you.
 Your DoS can provide general mathematical advice, but their primary responsibility is to check that you are making adequate progress.
 You must see your DoS at the beginning and end of each term.
-Copies of your progress interview forms will be sent to your DoS, and other reports on your progress may be sent to them by your Departmental Contact, and some of the examples class instructors.
+Copies of your progress interview forms will be sent to your DoS, and other reports on your progress may be sent to them by your Departmental Contact, and certain of the examples class instructors.
 Your Director of Studies is one of the people you might ask to write a reference for you.
 If your funding body needs a report on your progress, your DoS or College Tutor is the person to provide it.
-Your DoS must approve your choice of examination papers and essay (if you decide to write one) in Easter term.
+Your DoS must approve your choice of examination papers and essay at the start of the Easter term.